QuantEcon/imf_2024/monday/afternoon/simulation_exercises.md

 Hints:

 - Represent the low state as 0 and the high state as 1.
-- If you want to store integers in a NumPy array and then apply JIT compilation, use `x = np.empty(n, dtype=np.int_)`.
+- If you want to store integers in a NumPy array and then apply JIT compilation, use `x = np.empty(n, dtype=numba.int64)` or similar.

 ```{code-cell} ipython3
 # Put your code here